Azure/APICenter-Portal-Starter/README.md

     azd up
     ```

    Enter an environment name and select your desired `subscription` and `location`.
+Then, you will be asked to enter a few more values:

-Then choose whether to use an existing API Center instance or not (`apiCenterExisted`).
-If you choose to use the existing API center resource (`apiCenterExisted` value to `true`), pass the values for `apiCenterName`, `apiCenterRegion` and `apiCenterResourceGroupName`.
-Otherwise leave them blank to create a new one.
-Pass `staticAppLocation` value for the Azure Static Web Apps instance.
+   1. Choose whether to use an existing API Center instance or not (`apiCenterExisted`).
+   1. Pass the values for `apiCenterName`, `apiCenterRegion` and `apiCenterResourceGroupName`, if you choose to use the existing API center resource (`apiCenterExisted` value to `true`).
+   1. Leave them blank, if you choose to create a new API center resource (`apiCenterExisted` value to `false`).
+   1. Pass `staticAppLocation` value for the Azure Static Web Apps instance.
 Wait a moment for the resource deployment to complete.

    > There are two scenarios:
    >